BigPolarBear1/factorization/README.md

 1. Fix quadratic coefficients. (easy)
 2. Instead of using zx^2+yx-N = poly_val , change it to use zx^2+yx+poly_val = N?
 Or atleast make sure we are working with irreducible quadratics. (easy)
+3. Optimize sieving parameters (easy)
-3. Figure out if the traditional setup where we end up taking a square root over a finite field would yield an advantage.
+4. Figure out if the traditional setup where we end up taking a square root over a finite field would yield an advantage.
 And if so, can we do it while sieving many different quadratics? (less easy)

 I'll see how much of the NFS algorithm I can successfully integrate into my work.
 And if I can find a way to gain an advantage somehow over existing algoritms.